apache/cloudstack/README.md

 participation from anybody willing to work [The Apache Way](http://theapacheway.com) and make a contribution.
 Note that you do not have to be a developer in order to contribute to Apache CloudStack.
-We need folks to help with documentation, translation, promotion etc.See our contribution [page](http://cloudstack.apache.org/contribute.html).
+We need folks to help with documentation, translation, promotion etc. See our contribution [page](http://cloudstack.apache.org/contribute.html).

 If you're interested in learning more or participating in the Apache CloudStack project, the mailing lists are the best way to do that.
 While the project has